upmaru/uplink/README.md

 Caddy provides the heavy lifting of load balancing, routing traffic to the containers running inside the cluster and handles automatic ssl certificate issuing.

 Uplink ensures that the configuration provided by the user on [instellar.app](https://instellar.app) is correctly fed into Caddy.
+When there is a change in configuration (i.e. new apps deployed on a cluster) uplink will automatically update caddy.

 ## Future Plans